 The licensing is clearly formulated.
 All content on Pixabay can get used for free for commercial and noncommercial use across print and digital.
 Attribution is not required.
 Giving credit to the contributor or Pixabay is not necessary but is always appreciated by our community.
 You can make modifications to content from Pixabay.

 However, then things get restrictive: All content on Pixabay can get used for free for commercial and noncommercial use across print and digital, except in the cases mentioned in “What is not allowed”.
 Attribution is not required.
 Giving credit to the contributor or Pixabay is not necessary but is always appreciated by our community.
 You can make modifications to content from Pixabay.

 With over one million free high-resolution images from over 150,000 photographers, Unsplash is our secret favourite in our listed group of three.

 The photos are of the highest quality, and thousands of new images get added every day.
 The chances are excellent that you will find what you are looking for and get a superb snapshot for free.

 You can use the pictures for non-commercial as well as commercial purposes.
 More precisely, Unsplash grants you an irrevocable, nonexclusive, worldwide copyright license to download, copy, modify, distribute, perform, and use photos from Unsplash for free, including for commercial purposes, without permission from or attributing the photographer or Unsplash.

 Has it ever happened to you that a letter from Michael Verch fluttered into the house?
-This tool helps you at least to deposit the source and thus offers an excellent possibility to prove that you acted in good faith and loaded the picture from a photo database.
-At least you can prove it with the “link”, and maybe there is even a possibility in a court case to have a request for legal assistance sent to the photo database or also to find out the IP address of the real fraudster.
+This tool helps you deposit the source and thus offers an excellent possibility to prove that you acted in good faith and loaded the picture from a photo database.
+At least you can prove it with the “link”, and maybe there is even a possibility in a court case to request legal assistance sent to the photo database or to find out the IP address of the real fraudster.